 Academic Technology Approval Scheme (ATAS)

-You may need Academic Technology Approval Scheme (ATAS) clearance for selected science and technology programmes, and this will depend on your nationality.
+You may need Academic Technology Approval Scheme (ATAS) clearance for selected science and technology programmes, depending on your nationality.
 Your offer letter will say if you need an ATAS certificate for your programme.

 It is your responsibility to check if you require ATAS clearance.